 Just because we can’t go to in-person holiday parties doesn’t mean that we can’t get all dolled up in the privacy of our own homes.
 Black-owned accessories line Humans Before Handles goes hard with highly Instagrammable statement accessories.

 Follow @humansbeforehandles on Instagram.
 Free shipping for orders over $100 in the US.

 2. Luxe silverware from The Black Home Design

 Award-winning designer Nikki Walker effortlessly combines style, tradition, and modern luxury to her home goods under the label The Black Home Design.
 Shop candles, peel-and-stick wallpaper, and high-end tableware.
-Elevate your holiday tablescape with this gorg modern gold pitcher ($68.00).
+Indulge your senses with this hand-poured vegan candle ($60.00).

 Follow @theblackhomedesign on Instagram.